Version 8.6, December 2025

 1. Introduction

-This Advice Sheet covers the requirements for applications for approved products using recognised materials, as well as the requirements to submit an application for a recognised material to be added to the list of recognised materials found in Annex 3 of the List of Approved Products.
+This Advice Sheet covers the requirements for applications for approved products using recognised materials, as well as the requirements to submit an application for a recognised material to be added to the list of recognised materials found in Annex 3 of the List of Approved Products on the dashboard.

 The Authorities do not approve individual materials only products that will be supplied directly to drinking water suppliers for use in contact with water intended for human consumption.